-Goldman Sachs Group Inc. (GS) Chief Executive Officer Lloyd C. Blankfein and President Gary D. Cohn exercised more 10-year-old stock options, boosting their total gains to more than $5 million each.
+Goldman Sachs Group Inc. (GS:US) Chief Executive Officer Lloyd C. Blankfein and President Gary D. Cohn exercised more 10-year-old stock options, boosting their total gains to more than $5 million each.

 David A. Viniar, 57, who is set to step down as chief financial officer in January, made $11.9 million by selling 100,000 shares yesterday for $118.77 apiece, according to a filing today.
 He also gave 50,000 shares to an unidentified recipient, the filing showed.